Catherine de' Ricci: Life

 She was born Alessandra Lucrezia Romola de' Ricci in the Manelli Palace in Florence to Pier Francesco de' Ricci, of a patrician banking family, and his wife, Caterina Bonza, who died soon after.
-At age 6 or 7, her father enrolled her in a school run by the Benedictine nuns of the monastery of San Pietro de Monticelli near their home, where her aunt, Luisa de' Ricci, was the abbess.
-She was a very prayerful person from a very young age.
+At age 6 or 7, her father enrolled her in a school run by the Benedictine nuns of San Pietro de Monticelli near their home, where Alessandra's aunt, Luisa de' Ricci, was the abbess.
 There she developed a lifelong devotion to the Passion of Christ.

-After a short time outside the monastery, at the age of thirteen she entered the Convent of St Vincent in Prato, Tuscany, a cloistered community of religious sisters of the Third Order of St. Dominic, disciples of the noted Dominican friar Girolamo Savonarola, who followed the strict regimen of life she desired.
-In May 1535 she received the religious habit from her uncle, Timoteo de' Ricci, who was confessor to the convent, and the religious name of Catherine, the name of her deceased mother.
+After a short time outside the monastery, at the age of thirteen she entered the Convent of St Vincent in Prato, Tuscany, a cloistered community of the Third Order of St. Dominic.
+They were disciples of the noted Dominican friar Girolamo Savonarola, who followed the strict regimen of life she desired.
+In May 1535 she received the religious habit from the hands of her uncle, Timoteo de' Ricci, who was confessor to the convent, and the religious name Catherine, the name of her deceased mother.

-De' Ricci's period of novitiate was a time of trial.
-She is reported to have been experienced visions of Mary and the baby Jesus.
-She would experience ecstasies during her routine, which caused her to lose asleep and seem dull during community prayer services, and clumsy dropping plates and food, so much so that the community began to question her competence, if not her sanity.
-Eventually the other Sisters became aware of the spiritual basis for her behavior.
-By the age of 25 she had risen to the post of prioress.
+De' Ricci's novitiate was a time of trial.
+She is reported to have been experienced visions of Mary and the Christ child.
+She would experience ecstasies during her routine, which caused her to lose sleep and seem dull during community prayer services, and clumsy dropping plates and food, so much so that the community began to question her competence, if not her sanity.
+Eventually the other sisters became aware of the spiritual basis for her behavior.
+By the age of 25 Catherine had been elected prioress.